flatcar/flatcar-linux-update-operator/doc/reboot-windows.md

 # Reboot windows
-The CLUO `update-operator` can be configured to only reboot nodes during certain timeframes.
+The FLUO `update-operator` can be configured to only reboot nodes during certain timeframes.
 Pre-reboot checks are prevented from running as well.

 ## Configuring update-operator